top of page

 I work on binary systems made of Neutron Stars (NS) and NS/ White Dwarfs

-(WD)/Black Holes (BH), as well as double WD systems, and core-collapse of massive, rapidly rotating stars.
+(WD)/Black Holes (BH), as well as double WD systems and core-collapse of massive, rapidly rotating stars.

 Hypotheses are tested using extensive hydrodynamical, thermonuclear, AMR, and multidimensional simulations coupled with detailed nuclear reaction networks (The computational requirements for these use MESA and FLASH).
 The results of these simulations are followed by an analysis of composition using a large-scale nucleosynthetic network – (PPN).
 These enable us just to calculate the detailed properties of SN’s ejecta.

-I study turbulent nuclear burning, which can largely enhance nuclear-burning rates and may serve as an additional mechanism for stellar explosions.
+I study turbulent nuclear burning, which can largely enhance nuclear burning rates and may serve as an additional mechanism for stellar explosions.
 Moreover, it may power thermonuclear and pair-instability supernovae, liberate the neutrinos in core-collapse supernovae, and synthesize r-process heavy nuclei in kilonovae and collapsars.

 Selected Research: